-The absolutely quickest way to get started with Linux deployment from Delphi is to use the Windows Subsystem for Linux (WSL).
-As of Windows 10 Version 2004 (Build 19041) WSL2 includes a full Linux kernel, so debugging and everything works as expected.
+The Windows Subsystem for Linux is the quickest way to get started with Linux deployment from Delphi (WSL).
+WSL2 now includes a full Linux kernel in Windows 10 Version 2004 (Build 19041), so debugging and everything works as expected.

 - Install WSL2 (You can verify your build number via the System Information applet, but Build 19041 has been available for a while now.)